su2code/su2code.github.io/_docs_v7/Thermochemical-Nonequilibrium.md

     K_{eq} = \exp( A_0 \left(\frac{T^c}{10,000}\right) + A_1 + A_2 \log \left( \frac{10,000}{T^c} \right) + A_3 \left( \frac{10,000}{T^c} \right) + A_4 \left( \frac{10,000}{T^c} \right)^2  ),
 $$

-where $T^c$ is a controlling temperature and $A_0 - A_4$ are constants dependent on the reaction.
+where $$T^c$$ is a controlling temperature and $$A_0 - A_4$$ are constants dependent on the reaction.
 These reaction constants, the rate constrolling temperature and Arrhenius parameters are stored within the fluid model class in SU2 NEMO.

 ---